 However, the grooves have more stylistic advantages as they don’t significantly affect grip when loosening or tightening the crown.

-The watch also comes with various strap options, so you can choose the perfect one that looks good and fits your wrist perfectly.
+The watch also has various strap options, so you can choose the perfect one that looks good and fits your wrist perfectly.
 However, it is clear that specific options such as black silicone rubber or steel bracelets are more popular and can therefore be more expensive.

 The included band is thicker rubber, very flexible, and fits large wrists.
 Overall, the Wenger Sea Force 3H is sleek, affordable, and Swiss-made.